© Copyright, 2013, R. Fleischer

 diagrams, for any BMW bike!

-2. Don't forget the Chitech Electrics Manual too!!...excellent source!
+2. Don't forget the Chitech Electrics Manual too!!...excellent source for electrical information, although the schematics are printed poorly.

 3. Haynes and Clymers publish popular manuals, but there are numerous errors in them, but the manuals are quite useful, if you are careful.